causejs/causejs/README.md

 It's very direct, right?
 How much easier would other things be to code?
 Theoretically, of course...

-What if there was a now language that could do this, and had loads more useful commands like this?
+What if there was now a language that could do this, and had loads more useful commands like this?

 How much easier would it be to write and debug code?
 A lot, I bet!

+What if you didn't have to worry about state management so much, and rely more on the DOM state with CSS selectors.
+This syntax would surely make that idea more practical, right?

+If only someone would write a language like this...

+(drum roll...........)

 Introducing Cause JS!

 Cause JS is the first, truly 100% declarative programming language for the browser.
 It does *not* have the hierarchical complexities of CSS, as this is a programming language, and that would be weird.
 It comes with Chrome DevTools extensions for real-time event editing and monitoring, a bit like CSS.
-I has a faster startup time than the popular frameworks, and weighs in at 15KB with brotli compression.
+It has a faster startup time than the popular frameworks, and weighs in at 15KB with brotli compression.

 Full documentation website
 https://causejs.org